django-cms/django-cms/docs/contributing/testing.rst

 Note, that the last command would take over your shell and remove SQLite database and run migrations on the new one.
-Take a look inside `testserver.py` or `travis.yml` if you need to customize the test server settings.
+Take a look inside `testserver.py` or `travis.yml` if you need to customise the test server settings.

 The integration test suite itself can be run against the test server in a separate shell::